 Other Notable Ingredients

 Valu-Pak makes extensive use of grain ingredients in its recipes, including Brown Rice, Sorghum, Corn, Wheat, and Soybean.

-Within its free product range, they tend to use the “higher-quality” grains like Brown Rice and Sorghum, whereas in their standard range, they stick to lower cost alternatives like Corn and Wheat.
+Within its free product range, they tend to use “higher-quality” grains like Brown Rice and Sorghum, whereas in its standard range, they stick to lower-cost alternatives like Corn and Wheat.